5 DAYS WITHOUT SUGAR – LAST DAY

 - Mixed nuts (again. love them.)

-Overview of the sugar-free meals:
+Overview of the 5 days without sugar meals:

 - Soups – easy to get almost everywhere, healthy and sugar-free, of course (I hope)